-For updates on the Environmental regulatory reforms progress visit the Environmental regulatory reform latest news page.
+For updates on the environmental regulatory reforms progress visit environmental regulatory reform latest news.

-The Northern Territory Government (NT Government) has committed to a range of environmental reforms to address current issues with the environmental framework and to design and implement a best practice environmental management regulatory framework.
+The Northern Territory (NT) Government has committed to a range of environmental reforms to address current issues with the environmental framework and to design and implement a best practice environmental management regulatory framework.

-To achieve this the NT Government has developed a two stage environmental reform program.
+To achieve this the NT Government has developed a 2 stage environmental reform program.

 Stage 1 - Complete